In this Article

 When Do Premature Babies Begin to Gain Weight?

 The weight gain of preemies depends on many factors.
 One of the most important one among them is when the baby was born.
-They start gaining weight after a few days of their birth.
+They start gaining weight a few days of their birth.

 Nourishing your Premature Baby